Skip to content

 nmcli connection show static-eth0

-• Static IP configured via nmcli
+• Static IP profile configured via nmcli with address, gateway, DNS, and manual method

 Terminal window